kiran-regmi/incident-response-server-error/README.md

 📝 Investigation Summary Report →
 📍 Refer to the “Investigation Summary Report” section for an in-depth breakdown of the tasks, responses, and learnings from this incident.

-# 🕵️‍♀️ Investigation Summary Report
+# 🕵️‍♀️ Investigation Summary Report:
 ## 🧩 Task One – Type of Attack & Rationale
 ### 🔍 Attack Type: Phishing + Malware Infection (Possible Ransomware)
 * **Phising:**